dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 When a memory load request comes, the LSU queries the L1 cache using a virtual address and looks up the physical address translation in the TLB.
 Those two operations are initiated simultaneously.
 The size of the L1 D-cache is 48KB.
 If both operations result in a hit, the load delivers data to the integer or floating-point register and leaves the Load Buffer.
 Similarly, a store would write the data to the data cache and exit the Store Buffer.

 In case of an L1 miss, the hardware initiates a query of the (private) L2 cache tags.
 While the L2 cache is being queried, a 64-byte wide fill buffer (FB) entry is allocated, which will keep the cache line once it arrives.
-The Goldencove core has 16 fill buffers.
+The Golden Cove core has 16 fill buffers.
 As a way to lower the latency, a speculative query is sent to the L3 cache in parallel with the L2 cache lookup.

 If two loads access the same cache line, they will hit the same FB.
 Such two loads will be "glued" together and only one memory request will be initiated.
 LSU dynamically reorders operations, supporting both loads bypassing older loads and loads bypassing older non-conflicting stores.
 Also, LSU supports store-to-load forwarding when there is an older store containing all of the load's bytes, and the store's data has been produced and is available in the store queue.